box-community/sample-jwt-app-primer/README.md

 Applications using 3-legged OAuth are typically intended to interact with an individual Enterprise user's account.
 That authorization process results in an access token that is tied to some existing Box account.

-Server-based JWT-based applications *may* access user data, but they may have have other intended uses: updating Box group definitions, syncing user accounts, etc. Therefore, a JWT applicaton is associated with a Service Account that is created automatically when you setup the JWT app.
+Server-based JWT-based applications *may* access user data, but they may have other intended uses: updating Box group definitions, syncing user accounts, etc. Therefore, a JWT applicaton is associated with a Service Account that is created automatically when you setup the JWT app.

 The Service Account is a full-fledged Box account, however it is not directly tied to your Box Enterprise, nor can it be viewed or managed through your standard Enterprise administration tools.
 Nevertheless, Service Accounts are an ideal model for fine-grained access control: